 *Photographers print using labs that accurately reproduce images to what they saw on their screens while editing.
 These prints are created with great attention to detail and have been edited and went over inch by inch.
 Skin softening, blemish removal, skin tonne correction and other techniques that protect the print, make the images look their best and last a lifetime.

 Whichever you may choose also consider that quality should surpass quantity.
-Do you really need 50+ newborn photos plastered on your wall?

 I hope this helped guide you on finding that perfect fit and congratulations on choosing to document this exciting time!
 Just remember that these photos are just as important as those wedding photos up on your walls.